Dear readers of ADxS.org, please forgive the disruption.

 1.1.
 Toxoplasma gondii alters behavior in humans and animals

-People infected with Toxoplasma gondii showed
+People who are infected with Toxoplasma gondii showed

 • Positively with neuroticism6 and